ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

  Don't waste time building a login page yourself; in 2023 There'sreally

 no reason to.
 Tools like Auth0, SuperTokens, and AWS Cognito provide secure user signup, login, social login, forgotten password management, email authentication, two-factor authentication, and session management.
 Some of these tools also offer robust authorization systems.
-Dealing with auth is a substantial project; it's very complex and mistakes are expensive. ere s no reason your startup needs to solve
+Dealing with auth is a substantial project; it's very complex and mistakes are expensive.
+There's no reason your startup needs to solve

 that problem.